North Carolina Board of Legal Specialization

 ABA-Accredited Certification Programs

-Pursuant to North Carolina Rule 7.4, North Carolina lawyers who are certified by ABA accredited organizations may advertise their certification in the same way as lawyers who are certified by the North Carolina State Bar.
+Pursuant to North Carolina Rule 7.4, North Carolina lawyers may advertise their certification in the same way as lawyers who are certified by the North Carolina State Bar if the certification was granted by an organization that is accredited by the American Bar Association under procedures and criteria endorsed by the North Carolina State Bar.
 Those organizations include:

 - National College for DUI Defense, Inc.;